AdityaSrivastavDS/Calculator-Android-App-/README.md

 - Enter numbers using the on-screen keypad.
 - Perform operations by tapping on the corresponding operator buttons (`+`, `-`, `×`, `÷`).
 - View the result in the display area.
-- Use the `C` button to clear the input and start a new calculation.

 ## Requirements